Oueslatia

 Oueslatia is a town and commune in the Kairouan Governorate, Tunisia.
 As of 2004 it had a population of 8,444.
 It is also the capital of a delegation with 36,195 inhabitants in the 2006 census.

 It is at the center of a plain between the mountainous alignments of Djebel Ousselat and Djebel Serj belonging to the southern flank of the Tunisian ridge.

 In addition to the city, the villages of Maarouf, El Menzel, Djebel Serj, Zaghdoud, Djebel Ousselat, Djebel Erreihane, Ain Djeloula, Oum El Ksal and El Behaïer are attached to it.

-There are caves, interesting for speleology, like the cave of the mine, as well as numerous cave paintings of which the best preserved represent scenes of hunting where appear rhinoceros, ostriches and buffalos, as many animals which testify of a wetter environment in the Neolithic era.
+There are caves with cave paintings of which the best preserved represent scenes of hunting rhinoceros, ostriches and buffalos.